 The Council's Waste Management Plan 2006 is focussed on solid waste and establishes a vision, goals and targets for waste in the city.
-The Plan will be updated during the next three year period.
+The Plan is in the process of being reviewed, with a 2013 waste minimisation and management plan to be consulted on during April and May 2013, for final consideration by the Council by September 2013.